colececil/automatic-soil-monitor/README.md

 Before building, the project requires some configuration values to be set.
 You'll need to create a `.env` file at the project root, and then set the following environment variables within it:

 - `MICROCONTROLLER_TYPE`: The type of microcontroller you're using.
 See [this page](https://tinygo.org/docs/reference/microcontrollers/machine/) for a list of valid microcontroller types.
 You should be able to find the right value to use for your microcontroller [here](https://tinygo.org/docs/reference/microcontrollers/).
 Once you navigate to the page for your microcontroller, do a search for `-target` to find the example command for flashing to the microcontroller.
 The value you'll need is the one directly following the `-target` flag.
-- `BROADCAST_INTERVAL`: The interval at which the project will broadcast updated moisture data via BLE.
+- `UPDATE_INTERVAL`: The interval at which the project will take updated readings from the moisture sensors.
 This must be a duration in the format used by Go's [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) function.
+(Note that the update interval determines the broadcast interval, but the two are not the same.
+For values up to 10 minutes, the broadcast interval will be the same as the update interval, but for values longer than 10 minutes, the broadcast interval will remain at 10 minutes.
+This is done to decrease the likelihood of data points being missed by the receiver.)
 - `SENSOR_PINS`: The analog input pins on the microcontroller that will be used to read the moisture sensor values.
 This must be a comma-separated list of the pin numbers that your moisture sensors are connected to on your microcontroller.
 Note that the actual numbers that TinyGo uses are needed, not the pin names.
 You should be able to find these under your microcontroller's type [here](https://tinygo.org/docs/reference/microcontrollers/machine/).
 - `SENSOR_DRY_CALIBRATIONS`: The "dry" calibration values for each moisture sensor.
 This must be a comma-separated list of integers, in the same order as the pins in `SENSOR_PINS`.
 See the [Calibration](#calibration) section below for more information.
 - `SENSOR_WET_CALIBRATIONS`: The "wet" calibration values for each moisture sensor.
 This must be a comma-separated list of integers, in the same order as the pins in `SENSOR_PINS`.
 See the [Calibration](#calibration) section below for more information.